simsoll/frontend-first-assignment/handover.md

  * Age, gender, salary, origins, hobbies, motivations?
 * On what platform and from where might this site be accessed?
 * Should I break any "rules"?
 As the construction workers will be using the website while working in the field and mainly when missing some spare parts, the website should accommodate their needs in a fast, simple and intuitive way, so they the can get back to the work that really matters as quickly as possible.
-Their three main goals of using the website will be to easily find the needed products, place orders and to quickly get an overview of already placed orders, which haven't yet been approved.
+Their three main goals of using the website will be to easily find the needed products, place purchases and to quickly get an overview of already placed purchases, which haven't yet been approved.

-For the administration people in the office it should be easy to get an overview of yet to be approved orders, approve these orders and to see the order history for accounting purposes.
+For the administration people in the office it should be easy to get an overview of yet to be approved purchases, approve these purchases and to see the purchase history for accounting purposes.

 Taking both the construction workers and the administration people into account the audience is rather wide-aged, properly aged from around 16 to 60 years of age, and the construction workers will primarily be males.
 Besides the wide-aged audience we also have some cultural variety with the construction workers on one side and the administration people on the other side.
 The field workers shouldn’t be thinking the website is clearly made for the administration people back in the office and vice versa.